COVID-19 testing: New York State

 New York State's control measures consisted of PCR tests, stay-at-home measures and strengthening the healthcare system.
 On 29 February before its first case, the state allowed testing at the Wordsworth Center.
 They managed to convince the CDC to approve tests at state laboratories and the FDA to approve a test kit.
 As of 13 March the state was conducting more than 1,000 daily tests, growing to 10,000/day on 19 March.
 In April, the number exceeded 20,000.
 Many people queued at hospitals to get tested.
 On 21 March New York City health officials directed medical providers to test only those entering the hospital, for lack of PPE.

 USS Theodore Roosevelt

 Following an outbreak, 94% of the 4,800 aircraft carrier crew were tested.
 Roughly 60 percent of the 600-plus sailors who tested positive were asymptomatic.
 Five infected sailors who completed quarantine subsequently developed flu-like symptoms and again tested positive.

 Nevada

 In 2020, Nevada received a donation of 250,000 Covid testing kits, which were a product of China's leading genetics company, BGI Group.
 A UAE-based firm owned by Tahnoun bin Zayed Al Nahyan, Group 42 partnered with the BGI Group to supply the testing kits to Nevada.
 However, the US Department of Homeland Security and the State Department raised a warning for Nevada hospitals to not use the Chinese-made testing kits, as there were concerns around the involvement of the Chinese government, test accuracy and privacy of the patients.

-Delayed testing

-A shortage of trained medical laboratory scientists, assay reagents, analyzers, transport medium, and PPE coupled with high demand had limited initially limited the availability of testing and led to significantly increased turnaround times.